The Cluster HEritage project with XMM-Newton: Mass Assembly and Thermodynamics at the Endpoint of structure formation. I. Programme overview: Introduction

-In its 2017 Announcement of Opportunity, ESA offered for the first time the possibility to propose Multi-Year Heritage (MYH) programmes using the X-ray satellite \xmm.
+In its 2017 Announcement of Opportunity, ESA offered the possibility to propose Multi-Year Heritage (MYH) programmes using the X-ray satellite \xmm\ for the first time.
 This prompted a large response from the community, and the resulting oversubscription factor for the MYH proposal class was around ten.
 Two programmes were awarded MYH status, one of which was led by our collaboration (PIs: M. Arnaud, CEA Saclay; S. Ettori, INAF OAS Bologna).
 The project, now titled Cluster HEritage project with XMM-\textit{Newton} - Mass Assembly and Thermodynamics at the Endpoint of structure formation (CHEX-MATE)\footnote{\url{xmm-heritage.oas.inaf.it}}, aims to obtain complete and homogeneous X-ray exposures of 118 \planck\ SZE-selected galaxy clusters.

-The sample comprises a minimally-biased census both of the population of clusters at the most recent time ($0.05<z<0.2$), and of the most massive objects to have formed at $z<0.6$.
+The sample comprises a minimally biased census both of the population of clusters at the most recent time ($0.05<z<0.2$), and of the most massive objects to have formed at $z<0.6$.
 It was designed to answer the following questions: \begin{itemize}

 \item What is the absolute cluster mass scale?
 What is the imprint of the formation process on the equilibrium state of clusters, and how does this impact our ability to weigh them through their baryon signature?